wreising/Week_6-Homework_1/README.md

 ## Instructions:

-run `nodemon server.js` and navigate to localhost:3000
+Run `npm i` and then `nodemon server.js`.
+Then navigate to localhost:3000

 or